Leeds Rhinos: Golden Boot winners

 The Golden Boot Award is a rugby league award handed out annually for achievements in rugby league by Rugby League World magazine.
 The Golden Boot is given, usually in December after the conclusion of all the year's matches, to the player adjudged to be the best in the world, as determined by a ballot of international media representatives.

-It was decided by the judges that Garry Schofield should be the winner in 1990, but unfortunately the sponsors of the Golden Boot backed out and the award was shelved.
+It was decided by the judges that Garry Schofield should be the winner in 1990, but the sponsors of the Golden Boot backed out and the award was shelved.
 After a nine-year hiatus, League Publications Ltd, having bought Rugby League World, brought back the award in 1999.
 In 2011 they decided to give Schofield his Golden Boot and he is now included in the roll call of winners of the prestigious award.

 The oldest winner of the award is Kevin Sinfield, who won in 2012 at the age of 32.